Scoring System:

 Categories / Dance Styles:

-Ballet Routines having classical ballet technique characterized by grace and precision of movement
+Ballet Routines have classical ballet techniques characterized by grace and precision of movement

 .
-(As ballet is the core to all dance movement, a separate Overalls will be awarded, if enough entries are received, the category may combine both Level 1 and 2 dependant on entries).
-Pointe Dancer
+(As ballet is the core to all dance movements, separate Overalls will be awarded if enough entries are received, the category may combine both Level 1 and 2 depending on entries).
+Pointe dancers

-must wear Pointe shoes while executing ballet technique.
+must wear Pointe shoes while executing ballet techniques.
 (Will be grouped with ballet

 for Overalls).
 Pointe entries under 11 years old will not be accepted.